Generic Name: clindamycin phosphate

 Indications and Usage for Evoclin

-Evoclin is contraindicated in individuals with a history of hypersensitivity to preparations containing clindamycin or lincomycin, a history of regional enteritis or ulcerative colitis, or a history of antibiotic-associated colitis.
+Evoclin Foam is contraindicated in individuals with a history of regional enteritis or ulcerative colitis, or a history of antibiotic-associated colitis (including pseudomembranous colitis).

 Studies indicate a toxin(s) produced by Clostridia is one primary cause of antibiotic-associated colitis.
 The colitis is usually characterized by severe persistent diarrhea and severe abdominal cramps and may be associated with the passage of blood and mucus.
-Endoscopic examination may reveal pseudomembranous colitis.
-Stool culture for Clostridium difficile and stool assay for C. difficile toxin may be helpful diagnostically.
+Stool cultures for Clostridium difficile and stool assay for C. difficile toxin may be helpful diagnostically.

-Avoid contact of Evoclin with eyes.
-If contact occurs, rinse eyes thoroughly with water.
+Avoid contact of Evoclin Foam with eyes, mouth, lips, other mucous membranes or areas of broken skin.
+If contact occurs, rinse thoroughly with water.

-The incidence of adverse events occurring in ≥1% of the patients in clinical studies comparing Evoclin and its vehicle is presented below:
+The incidence of adverse reactions occurring in ≥1% of the subjects in clinical trials comparing Evoclin Foam, and its vehicle is presented in Table 1.